qemus/qemu-arm/readme.md

 ## Requirements ⚙️

-  - A Linux host with KVM support, or Docker Desktop / Podman on Windows 11 with nested virtualization enabled.
+- Docker or Podman on a Linux host with KVM support.
+- Docker Desktop or Podman (Desktop) on Windows 11 with nested virtualization enabled.
-  - At least 2 GB of RAM available.
+- At least 2 GB of available RAM.
 - At least 64 GB of free disk space.

 > [!NOTE]
-> Docker Desktop on macOS and Windows 10 do not currently provide the required KVM support for this image.
+> Docker Desktop on Linux, macOS, and Windows 10 does not currently provide KVM access to containers and is therefore not supported.

 ## FAQ 💬